soufyakoub/code-tester/README.md

 Coverage reports are located in `tests/coverage`.
 By default, terminal and html reports are generated.

 If you need them as json or xml, just run `coverage json` or `coverage xml`.

+# Contributing

+Please feel free to submit issues and pull requests.

+# License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/soufyakoub/code-tester/blob/master/LICENSE) file for details.

 [docker]: https://www.docker.com/
 [docker-compose]: https://docs.docker.com/compose/